-The Company has received commitments to extend the Revolving Facility, which was set to mature on June 9, 2015, for one year with consistent terms and conditions.
-The closing of the extension is expected to occur prior to May 11, 2015.
-The facility has been increased to \$35.0 million from its current temporary level of \$25.0 million, an amount that effectively met the Company's operating needs.
-The continued focus on debt repayment includes a planned \$15.0 million permanent debt reduction.
-The debt reduction will be completed through this \$5.0 million permanent reduction to the Revolving Facility and a \$10.0 million redemption of the second lien senior secured notes in the second quarter of 2015.
+The Company has extended the Revolving Facility, which was set to mature on June 9, 2015, for one year with consistent terms and conditions.
+The closing of the extension occurred on May 11, 2015.
+The facility has been increased to \$35.0 million from its then temporary level of \$25.0 million an amount that effectively meets the Company's operating needs.
+The second phase of the Company's debt reduction plan was completed in the second quarter of 2015 with a \$9.9 million redemption of the second lien senior secured notes in the second quarter of 2015.